What does SCAF stand for?

 Who, as a partner, are we looking for?

-SCAF adresses first-time fund managers and other equity investment entity managers as well as development companies active in the low-carbon sector in Southeast Asia and Sub Saharan Africa.
+SCAF adresses first-time equity fund managers and other equity investment entity managers as well as development companies active in the low-carbon sector in Southeast Asia and Sub Saharan Africa.

 How long will SCAF be around?